MarlonPlease/Analysis-of-Power-Outages/README.md

 Please refer to the project files for the implementation details and analysis of the data.

+For more background information about the dataset, please refer to the provided link [here]([https://www.sciencedirect.com/science/article/pii/S2352340918307182]), the link to the excel file is [here](https://engineering.purdue.edu/LASCI/research-data/outages/outagerisks)

 ---

 ## Cleaning and EDA